Want to Make a Positive Change in the World?

-The Program Coordinator is a vital part of the Program Department Team and will also help to provide educational classes, technical assistance, and other training opportunities and communications to partner agencies, clients, and volunteers regarding food distribution, food safety, civil rights, client outreach, and nutrition.
+The Program Coordinator is a vital part of Program Department team, and will help to provide educational classes, technical assistance, and other training opportunities and communications to partner agencies, clients, and volunteers regarding food distribution, food safety, civil rights, client outreach, and nutrition.

 This position reports to the Program and Agency Relations Manager and is a full-time, non-exempt position for 40 hours a week, Monday through Friday.
 On occasion some night and weekend work may be required, in addition to the regular hours.
 The ideal candidate must be able to lift 10lbs regularly and up to 40lbs on occasion.
-The hourly rate is $17.00+ per hour, DOE.
+The hourly rate is $19.50-$21.50 per hour.
 Applications will be accepted until the position is filled.
-Send resume and cover letter to any of the following: Food Bank of Alaska, 2121 Spar Avenue, Anchorage, 99501, fax 907-277-7368, or email email@example.com.
+Send resume and cover letter to: Food Bank of Alaska, 2192 Viking Drive, Anchorage, 99501, email; email@example.com.
 Food Bank of Alaska is an equal opportunity employer.